Certifying optimality for convex quantum channel optimization problems: Applications

 \section{Applications}

 In this section we apply the optimality conditions given by Theorem~\ref{thm:cvxchannelschoigeneral} to a few categories of examples, including the simple case of channel optimization problems having linear objective functions and three variants of problems involving quantum state transformations.
-In these examples we will make use of various facts concerning differentiation for functions mapping between spaces of Hermitian operators; a short discussion of this topic, along with a lemma that is needed for one of the examples, can be found in the section following this one.
+In these examples we will make use of various facts concerning differentiation for functions mapping between spaces of Hermitian operators; a short discussion of this topic, along with a lemma that is needed for one of the examples, can be found in Appendix \ref{appendix:gradients}.
+Additionally, we remark that Theorem \ref{thm:cvxtransformationfids} can be used to prove that the generalized fidelity of recovery is multiplicative.